Penningtons: History

 Pennington's is a banner which is owned by Reitman's Limited Canada.
 Reitman's was founded in 1926 by Herman and Sarah Reitman in Montreal, Canada.
 Since then they have grown the business with the help of 3 generations; their children, grandchildren and great grandchildren which have carried the business throughout the years.
 Since 1926 Reitman's has been affiliated and helped manage 4 other clothing stores.
 These stores are RW&CO, Addition Elle, Thyme Maternity and Hyba and Pennington's.
 The company is now under the control of brothers, Jeremy and Stephen Reitman.

-Company Information
+Company information

 The company is organized so that Reitman's Ltd is at the top and each banner is below.
-Jeremy and Stephen Reitman are both Chief Executive Offices.
-In addition to being Chief executive Offices, Stephen is also the President and Jeremy is a chairman.
-Under them are 9 Directors: Bruce J. Guerriero, David J. Kassie, Samuel Minzberg, Daniel Rabinowicz, Jeremy H. Reitman, Stephen F. Reitman, Howard Stotland, Robert S. Vineberg, Terry Yanofsky.
+Jeremy and Stephen Reitman are both chief executive officers.
+In addition to being chief executive officers, Stephen is also the president and Jeremy is a chairman.
+Under them are 9 directors: Bruce J. Guerriero, David J. Kassie, Samuel Minzberg, Daniel Rabinowicz, Jeremy H. Reitman, Stephen F. Reitman, Howard Stotland, Robert S. Vineberg, Terry Yanofsky.